What are oesophageal varices?

 - a blood transfusion may be given.

-Most people treated for bleeding varices survive, and in some cases it may be possible to partially reverse the liver damage.
+Most people treated for bleeding varices survive.
+In some cases it may be possible to partially reverse the liver damage.
 However, bleeding varices can be just one consequence of a failing liver, and some people may go on to become jaundiced or even unconscious.
 In some circumstances, liver transplantation may be required.

 The information on this page is general in nature and cannot reflect individual patient variation.
 It reflects Australian intensive care practice, which may differ from that in other countries.
 It is intended as a supplement to the more specific information provided by the doctors and nurses caring for your loved one.
 ICNSW attests to the accuracy of the information contained here but takes no responsibility for how it may apply to an individual patient.
 Please refer to the full disclaimer.